Kostr/UEFI-Lessons/Lessons/Lesson_65/README.md

 In last lesson we've used `checkbox` VFR element.
 Let's investigate other VFR elements that can be used for user input.

-# Create a HII application that uses custom stucture in `efivarstore`
+# Create a HII application that uses a custom stucture in `efivarstore`

 Create `HIIFormDataElements` driver with one checkbox element based on our code from the `HIIFormCheckbox` driver.